Converting 350°C to Fahrenheit: A thorough look

 Fahrenheit: Daniel Gabriel Fahrenheit, a German physicist, proposed his scale in the early 18th century.
 He used a mixture of ice, water, and ammonium chloride as his zero point, which resulted in a different reference point compared to the Celsius scale.
 The reasoning behind his choice of 32°F for the freezing point of water is less clear, but likely relates to his experimental methods.

-The different reference points and degree sizes make it necessary to utilize the conversion formula to accurately translate temperatures between the two scales.
+The different reference points and degree sizes make it necessary to make use of the conversion formula to accurately translate temperatures between the two scales.
 The formula itself is a mathematical representation of the relationship between the two scales, ensuring accurate transformation.

 Beyond the Formula: Using Online Converters and Tips for Accuracy